-So You Want To Break Up With Him/Her?
+So You Want To Break Up With Him, Her, Boyfriend, or Girlfriend?

 Breaking up with someone is usually an awkward, painful and depressing event.
 Sure, sometimes it can be refreshing but if we wanted the relationship to work and have come to realize that it won’t, it can be a very sad time.

 Most of us don’t want to hurt the other person when we break up with them.
 In fact sometimes we allow the relationship to go on longer than we feel we should because we don’t want to hurt that person, especially if that person has strong feelings for us that are no longer reciprocated.

 So how might a decent person approach this difficult situation?
 It will come up for the majority of us, even if it is simply us deciding we don’t want a third date.
 So we’d better be prepared.
 I’ve been on both sides of this dramatic dance and have compiled this list to help walk you through the process if you decide you must break up with someone.